 A Proton VPN representative told us the company has taken extra steps to ensure its rented servers are secure and do not log any information.
 Proton VPN has always advocated for user privacy and security, so we trust it when it says this.

-Proton VPN does own a small number of its servers, too.
+Proton VPN does own some of its servers, too.
 These are part of its Secure Core network.

 Proton VPN Free Doesn’t Allow You to Choose Server Location